GoogleCloudPlatform/google-cloud-powershell/cmdlet-style-guide.md

 # Cmdlets SHOULD call `ShouldProcess` during unexpected situations

-A cmdlet can call the [ShouldProcess(https://msdn.microsoft.com/en-us/library/system.management.automation.cmdlet.shouldprocess(v=vs.85).aspx) method to prompt the user before proceeding.
+A cmdlet can call the [ShouldProcess](https://msdn.microsoft.com/en-us/library/system.management.automation.cmdlet.shouldprocess.aspx) method to prompt the user before proceeding.

 This allows the user to adjudicate any unexpected situations.
-For example, when the `Remove-Item` cmdlet is used and it would delete a folder but the `-Recruse` flag is not set, `ShouldProcess` is called to prompt the user to confirm this is what they want.
+For example, when the `Remove-Item` cmdlet is used and it would delete a folder but the `-Recurse` flag is not set, `ShouldProcess` is called to prompt the user to confirm this is what they want.

 ````